Yuji-Shimohira-Calvo/ALRinUS/_posts/2017-10-28-introducing-rclinus.md

 The researchers in this project are:

-Dr. Lilliana Riga (University of Edinburgh)
+Dr. Liliana Riga (University of Edinburgh)
 Yuji Shimohira-Calvo (University of Edinburgh)